The Aeolian islands (Isole Eolie in Italian) are a group of 7 islands on the northeastern coast of Sicily in the Tyrrhenian Sea.

-A short boat trip can take you to Lisca Bianca and Lisca Nera, two of the most fascinating coves of the islets of Panarea.
+A short boat trip can take you to Lisca Bianca and Lisca Nera, two fascinating coves of the islets of Panarea.

-Panarea has intense activity from underwater fumaroles due to the emission of volcanic gases that push under the Earth’s crust, which is is very common in many volcanic areas.
+Panarea has intense activity from underwater fumaroles due to the emission of volcanic gases that push under the Earth’s crust, which is very common in many volcanic areas.

-Staying somewhere like this is probably why you have to be rich.
-Maybe you can drop in and take in the view.
+Staying somewhere like this is why you may have to be rich and famous to stay on Panarea.
+But, maybe you can drop in to take in the view.

 Boating around Panarea would be sensational.

-The beach is situated near the prehistoric village to the south and is accessible by a staircase going down to the magnificent inlet of pebbles and crystal clear sea.
+The beach is situated near the prehistoric village to the south and is accessible by a staircase leading down to the magnificent inlet filled with pebbles.

 Who wouldn’t want to go to Panarea after watching this video?

 The classic Jules Verne science fiction novel “Journey to the Centre of the Earth” ends in Stromboli.
-That’s enough to convince me that this volcano is very special.
+That’s enough to convince me that this volcano is extraordinary.

 Be prepared for a smoky eruption every 15 minutes or so.

 The name of this volcanic sea stack is Strombolicchio.
-It is located 2 km (1.2 miles) to the northeast of the island of Stromboli.
+It is located 2 km (1.2 miles) on the northeast side of the island of Stromboli.

 Want to climb Stromboli’s active volcano?
 Bianca will show you how to do it.